1. Complete Sewer Connection Form

 4. Hire a Licensed Sewer Installer

-Your licensed sewer installer will do the actual construction necessary on your property enabling you to connect to sewer.
+Your licensed sewer installer will do the actual construction necessary to connect the building on your property to the sewer service stub installed in the right-of-way.
+Click here to view a list of licensed sewer installers.

+You are now ready to enjoy the benefits of municipal sewer.
 Property owners will be charged a sewer service user fee, based on their water usage.
-The typical residential sewer usage bill averages $435 annually.
+Your sewer service bill will be issued at the same frequency as your water bill.

 Anticipated Costs